Double-Cross System: Early agents

 Caroli quickly became a problem; he attempted to strangle his MI5 handler before making an escape, carrying a canoe on a motorcycle.
-He vaguely planned to row to Holland but came unstuck after falling off the bike in front of a policeman.
+He vaguely planned to row to the Netherlands but came unstuck after falling off the bike in front of a policeman.
 He was eventually recaptured and judged too much trouble to be used.
 Schmidt was more of a success; codenamed 'Tate', he continued to contact Germany until May 1945.
 These eccentric spies made Robertson aware that handling double agents was going to be a difficult task.

 Methods of operation

 The main form of communication that agents used with their handlers was secret writing.
 Letters were intercepted by the postal censorship authorities and some agents were caught.
 Later in the war, wireless sets were provided by the Germans.
 Eventually transmissions purporting to be from one double agent were facilitated by transferring the operation of the set to the main headquarters of MI5.
 On the British side, the fight against the Abwehr and SD was made much easier by the breaking of German ciphers.
-Abwehr hand ciphers were cracked early in the war and SD hand ciphers and Abwehr Enigma ciphers followed on 8 November 1941 by Dilly Knox, agents sent messages to the Abwehr in the simple code which was then sent on using an enigma machine, with the simple codes broken it helped break the daily enigma code.
+Abwehr hand ciphers were cracked early in the war and SD hand ciphers and Abwehr Enigma ciphers followed on 8 November 1941 by Dilly Knox, agents sent messages to the Abwehr in the simple code which was then sent on using an Enigma machine, with the simple codes broken it helped break the daily Enigma code.

-The Abwehr used a different version of Enigma machines, in November 1942 a machine was captured in Algiers during Operation Torch, it was found to have no plug board however the three rotors had been changed to rotate 11, 15 and 19 times rather than once every 26 letters, plus a plate on the left acted as a fourth rotor.
-The capture of a machine greatly helped the quicker decoding of German messages.
-The signals intelligence allowed an accurate assessment of whether the double agents were really trusted by the Germans and what effect their information had.
+The Abwehr used a different version of the Enigma machine from other branches of the Wehrmacht.
+In November 1942 a machine was captured in Algiers during Operation Torch.
+While it lacked a plug board, the three rotors on the machine had been changed to rotate 11, 15 and 19 times respectively rather than once every 26 letters adding to the complexity of the cipher breaking.
+Additionally, a rotating plate on the left acted as a fourth rotor.
+The capture of a machine lead to quicker decoding of German messages.
+The signals intelligence allowed an accurate assessment of whether the double agents were really trusted by the Germans and the effect of their information.

 A crucial aspect of the system was the need for genuine information to be sent along with the deception material.
 This need caused problems early in the war, with those who controlled the release of information being reluctant to provide even a small amount of relatively innocuous genuine material.
 Later in the war, as the system became better organised, genuine information was integrated into the deception system.
 It was used to disguise the development of "Gee", the Allies' navigation aid for bombers.
 One of the agents sent genuine information about Operation Torch to the Germans.
 It was postmarked before the landing but due to delays deliberately introduced by the British authorities, the information did not reach the Germans until after the Allied troops were ashore.
 The information impressed the Germans as it appeared to date from before the attack, but it was militarily useless to them.